gtrixic/lets-meat-up/README.md

 ![](https://lh5.googleusercontent.com/ZpUddna-i1fgJNHNGG7IViZbk6zkE8ZNZDyzWF89U8V81X388lXnJ3-AnZ4DbuB9vslOhsj9Op1g9WIlUkYZA3BRCRAUnhaXl3l_vADB)

-**Home (Find new matches/Accept match requests Page)**
+**Home (Find new matches/Accept match requests/Profile/Chat/Help Page)**

 After the user holding a user account successfully logs in to their account, they will be directed to this page where they can either find new people to match with or accept incoming match requests.

 Depending on which option they select, the user will be sent to either the Random User page or the View User Requests page through the use of Intent.

-“Pick User”, “Accept User”, “Profile Button” at the top left corner and “Help Button” at the top right corner are all ImageButtons.
+“Pick User”, “Accept User”, “Profile Button” at the top left corner, “Help Button” at the top right corner and "Chat Button" at the bottom right corner are all ImageButtons.

 ![](https://lh3.googleusercontent.com/hE1ClkLa6VIvGM-hI-ZED_I-uBikSdYXbREVDYFVfDApb51sDd1Ff1QZ5_Coonn53QRVWA6tkJ6YCG9ehCQ15XnwbjtZ759UshN6svBD)